Allen-Tildesley/examples/GUIDE.md

 ##Diffusion program
-The program `diffusion` reads in a sequence of configurations and calculates the velocity auto correlation function, the mean square displacement, and the cross-correlation between velocity and displacement.
+The program `diffusion` reads in a sequence of configurations and calculates the velocity auto correlation function (vacf), the mean square displacement (msd), and the cross-correlation between velocity and displacement (rvcf).
 Any of these may be used to estimate the diffusion coefficient, as described in the text.
 The output appears in `diffusion.out`